 Reading hotel ratings is like reading real estate listings.
 You have to read between the lines.
 Having traveled the world for over 60 years, I have stayed in the worst and the best – and the best hotel is better!!!
-And something to keep in mind is that European hotel ratings are way different from the U.S., there is different criteria.
+And something to keep in mind is that European hotel ratings are very different from the U.S. hotels, they are evaluated by a different criteria.

 When booking a hotel online, there are oh so many things you don’t know.
 Here is my “helpful hint” — use a Certified Travel Agent – Cruise & Tour Planners!!!
 You still want to do it yourself?
-Then you are on your own and that can be uncomfortable and expensive.
+Then you are on your own and that can be an uncomfortable and expensive experience.

 Tips for choosing a good hotel:

 - Location: Sounds like a real estate listing.
 But this is huge for finding a hotel.
 Where do you WANT to be?
 In a city, on a beach, close to the train station, near the airport, at a cruise terminal?
 Do you need to have a place to eat near by?
 Does the management close the gate at 6 PM.